Skip to content

 2. New Information about Exceptional Circumstances (ECs)

-You can appeal under either (or both) and you do have a deadline to submit your completed form, along with any relevant evidence.
-The deadline depends on the exam period, but is generally 10 working days following the release of your results.
+The deadline is generally 10 working days following the release of your results.
 Deadlines can be found on the LSE website.
 If you think you might struggle to meet this deadline and have a good reason, we would encourage you to contact the Student Regulations Team (SRT) ASAP, and certainly before the deadline.
+They may be able to provide you with an extension.

 The first ground under which you can appeal (under stage 1) is a ‘procedural error.’